-Tendency: Constant avalanche danger on Tuesday 28 11 2023
+Tendency: Constant avalanche danger on Wednesday 29 11 2023

 Snowpack stability: poor Frequency: few Avalanche size: small The fresh and somewhat older wind slabs represent the main danger.
 As a consequence of a storm force northwesterly wind, clearly visible wind slabs formed in the last few days especially in gullies and bowls and behind abrupt changes in the terrain.
 The mostly small wind slabs can be released even by a single winter sport participant especially on very steep shady slopes at high altitudes and in high Alpine regions.
 The avalanche prone locations are rather rare.
 In the north the avalanche prone locations are a little more prevalent.
 Restraint should be exercised because avalanches can sweep people along and give rise to falls.
 The Avalanche Warning Service currently has only a small amount of information, so that the avalanche danger should be investigated especially thoroughly in the relevant locality.
-Snowpack Danger patterns (dp.6: cold, loose snow and wind) From a snow sport perspective, in most cases insufficient snow is lying.
-As a consequence of sharply falling temperatures a crust formed on the surface, in particular on steep sunny slopes in all altitude zones, as well as on shady slopes below approximately 2400 m.
+Snowpack Danger patterns (dp.6: cold, loose snow and wind) Some snow will fall during the night in some localities.
+From a snow sport perspective, in most cases insufficient snow is lying.
+The snowpack is largely stable and its surface has a crust, in particular on steep sunny slopes in all altitude zones, as well as on shady slopes below approximately 2400 m.
+The snowpack will be subject to considerable local variations.
+Snow depths vary greatly above the tree line, depending on the infuence of the wind.
 Tendency Wind slabs require caution.